 Reporting Final Decision Codes

 Depending on your CAS's configurations, final Decision Codes can be reported in WebAdMIT through either the Local Status or Decisions API features.
-If you are unsure of which feature your CAS uses, contact your Account Manager.
+If you are unsure of which feature your CAS uses, contact a member of your account team.

 Local Status Feature